browserengineering/book/book/embeds.md

         # ...
 ```

 So we've got multiple pages' scripts using one JavaScript context.
-Now we've got
+But now we've
-to keep them separate somehow.
-The key is going to be the `window` global, of
+got to keep their variables in their own namespaces somehow.
+The key is going
-type `Window`.
-In the browser, this refers to the[global object]
+to be the `window` global, of type `Window`.
+In the browser, this refers to the
-[global-object], and instead of writing a global variable like `a`, you can
+[global object][global-object], and instead of writing a global variable like
-always write `window.a` instead.[^shadow-realms] To keep our implementation
+`a`, you can always write `window.a` instead.[^shadow-realms] To keep our
-simple, in our browser, scripts will always need to reference variable and
+implementation simple, in our browser, scripts will always need to reference
+variable and functions via `window`.^[This also means that all global variables
+in a script need to do the same, even if they are not browser APIs.]
+We'll need
-functions via `window`.
-We'll need to do the same in our runtime:
+to do the same in our runtime:

 [^shadow-realms]: There are [various proposals][shadowrealm] to expose
 multiple global namespaces as a JavaScript API.
 It would definitely be